ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 </div>

 The 1960s were particularly prolific, highlighted by the thrilling [7-3](https://www.uefa.com/uefachampionsleague/match/61542--real-madrid-vs-eintracht-frankfurt/) showdown between Real Madrid and Eintracht Frankfurt, a standout victory for *Los Blancos*.
 Over the decades, however, there has been a noticeable fluctuation in goal-scoring, with the 1980s and 2020s emerging as the least prolific periods, averaging just 1.40 and 1.00 total goals per match, respectively.
 We argue that 2020s only consist of three matches (Chelsea FC - Manchester City	1–0, Real Madrid - FC Liverpool 1-0 and Manchester City - Inter Milan 1-0) with respect to the 10 matches of the 1980s.
-The fluctuations in UCL final's goal-scoring over the years might be attributed to different factors and their complex combination:
+The fluctuations in UCL final's goal-scoring over the years might be attributed to different factors and their complex combination.
 - **Tactical Evolution**: football tactics have evolved significantly over the decades.
 In earlier years, teams often favored more attacking styles, leading to higher-scoring games.
 As the game evolved, many teams adopted more defensive, strategic approaches, especially in high-stakes finals, resulting in fewer goals;
-- **Physical and Technical Development**: Over time, players have become more physically fit and technically proficient, allowing teams to execute more complex defensive strategies.
+- **Physical and Technical Development**: over time, players have become more physically fit and technically proficient, allowing teams to execute more complex defensive strategies.
 The increased fitness levels also mean players can maintain a high level of defensive intensity throughout the match;
-- **Offensive Innovations**: During the 2000s and 2010s, football saw the emergence of more dynamic and versatile attacking strategies.
+- **Offensive Innovations**: during the 2000s and 2010s, football saw the emergence of more dynamic and versatile attacking strategies.
 Teams like Barcelona under Pep Guardiola, and later Real Madrid, focused on high-tempo, possession-based, and counter-attacking football, which often led to more open and higher-scoring games;
-- **Star Players and Super Teams**: These decades were characterized by the rise of “super teams” with an abundance of world-class attacking talent.
+- **Star Players and Super Teams**: these decades were characterized by the rise of “super teams” with an abundance of world-class attacking talent.
 The presence of players like Lionel Messi, Cristiano Ronaldo, and other top forwards meant that finals were often decided by moments of individual brilliance, leading to more goals;
-- **Advances in Sports Science**: Improvements in sports science, fitness, and recovery might have allowed players to maintain higher intensity levels throughout the game, contributing to more dynamic and open matches with greater goal-scoring potential.
+- **Advances in Sports Science**: improvements in sports science, fitness, and recovery might have allowed players to maintain higher intensity levels throughout the game, contributing to more dynamic and open matches with greater goal-scoring potential.

 We stress that these are only a few possible factors influencing the total goal scored in a UCL final across the years.
 However, there exist many other random or psychological factors which highly influence the final result.